Aniket-Kumar-Paul/Learning-Rust/README.md

     > println!("{}", a1) -----> valid
     > println!("{}", a2) -----> aniket

-- NOTE: At any given point, you can either have one mutable reference or any no. of immutable references
+- **NOTE**: _At any given point, you can either have one mutable reference or any no. of immutable references_

 ## Collections
 - Data structures